kfoofw/nba_espn/3.analysis/threepoint_2018-19/Bayesian-Hierarchical-Modelling-of-3-point-shooting.md

 by θ + Limites are 0 and 1

   - Binomial distribution
-      - Parametrised by θ and N
+      - Parameterised by θ and N
       - Limits are 0 and N
       - Series of N independent Bernoulli trials of the same θ.
   - Beta distribution